Castilleja rhexiifolia: Taxonomy

 The taxonomy of species in Castilleja can be confused by the frequency of hybrids between species.
 Castilleja rhexiifolia, like many other paintbrushes, has different numbers of chromosomes across its range.
 The base number of chromosomes is 12, with tetraploid (24) and octaploid (48) populations having been documented.
 Even when there is a mismatch it may produce viable hybrids with Castilleja sulphurea or Castilleja miniata.

 Names

-The species name, "rhexiifolia", means with leaves like Rhexia, the flowers commonly called "deer grass".
-When combining Rhexia with "folia" Rydberg just dropped the "a", but this is no longer considered proper usage.
+The species name, rhexiifolia, means with leaves like Rhexia, the flowers commonly called deer grass.
+When combining Rhexia with folia Rydberg just dropped the "a", but this is no longer considered proper usage.
 Since about 2005 Castilleja rhexiifolia with a second "i" replacing the "a" is the preferred spelling in used in most botanical sources.
 Like Rhexia the paintbrush has three prominent veins in its leaves.
-Common names for Castilleja rhexiifolia include "rosy paintbrush", "alpine paintbrush", "alpine red paintbrush", "subalpine paintbrush", "splitleaf paintbrush", "splitleaf painted-cup", or "rhexia-leaved paintbrush".
-However, the name "alpine paintbrush" is also applied to Castilleja puberula.
+Common names for Castilleja rhexiifolia include rosy paintbrush, alpine paintbrush, alpine red paintbrush, subalpine paintbrush, splitleaf paintbrush, splitleaf painted-cup, or rhexia-leaved paintbrush.
+However, the name alpine paintbrush is also applied to Castilleja puberula and Castilleja septentrionalis.